The Evolution of a Revolution

 Recorded sound has a richly connected and relatively long history of over 160 years.

 "The Phonograph" Harper's Weekly's March 30, 1878 (courtesy of tinfoil.com)

-This Harper's Weekly full page engraving features what phonograph collector's call the "Brady" phonograph, so named because it was the tinfoil phonograph which Edison was seated next to in his second tinfoil phonograph in a photograph taken at the studios of Matthew Brady in Washington, D.C., on April 18, 1878.
+The Harper's Weekly illustration featured the device which phonograph collector's call the "Brady" phonograph.
+The following cabinet card shows Edison seated next to in his second tinfoil phonograph in a photograph taken at the studios of Mathew Brady in Washington, D.C., on April 18, 1878.

 Uriah Painter, Charles Batchelor and Thomas Alva Edison, April 18, 1878

-In 1922 the Strand Phonograph Company advertised in the phonograph trade magazine The Talking Machine World how Talking Machines had undergone an evolution of changes and style in the last 25 years and that their Strand Consoles were part of the unmistakable trend defining the Modern style of today.
+In 1922 the Strand Phonograph Company advertised in the phonograph trade magazine The Talking Machine World how talking machines had undergone an evolution of changes and styles in 25 years and how their Strand Consoles were part of the unmistakable trend defining the Modern style of today.

 The Talking Machine World, April 1922